Abhi-1001/Metabob/README.md

 1) Syntax error
 2) not valid data type/ too many arguments / variable not intialized.
 3) documentation not set/ variable property not set
-4)function not defined, function is not returning the correct item
+4) function not defined, function is not returning the correct item
-5)unable to import
+5) unable to import